splayfee/fsm/README.md

 # Asynchronous Machine

-This example implements a safe asynchronouse state machine that does not allow the user to directly change the state during running work.
+This example implements a safe asynchronous state machine that does not allow the user to directly change the state during running work.

 > **IMPORTANT**
 > Do not call **asyncStateMachine.trigger()** from inside entry/exit actions.
 Instead you must use **state.triggerInternal()**.
 Internal triggers are queued and processed safely once the current transition finishes, whereas external triggers will generate an error.